Project Time: March 2 – 2017 – Active

 Custom Unit Models

-Most building icons are from Warcraft or World of Warcraft and all unit icons are made by me, using a picture of the models as a base and then using photoshop for extra detail, color and light.
+Many of the upgrade and building icons are from World of Warcraft and Warcraf 3.
+The unit icons are all custom made by me using a base picture of the model and then editing it in photoshop for extra detail and highlight.

 When a model was finished it had to be converted in several other programs to be compatible with Warcraft 3’s engine.

-They were first created in Maya, exported as OBJ files, converted into MS3D and finally converted a second time into MDX files compatible with Warcraft 3.
-The textures UV map was taken from Maya and where then drawn using Photoshop.
+The models were first created in Maya, exported as OBJ files, converted into MS3D and finally converted a second time into MDX files compatible with Warcraft 3.
+The textures UV map was taken from Maya and where then created using Photoshop.

 - When the map was uploaded on Hiveworkshop.com I got a lot of feedback.“Why not add a marketplace?
 The trade could be an interesting feature.”